Spesandes/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-hello_world: This script prints out "Hello, World"
-1-confused_smiley: This script prints out a confused smiley on the screen
+3-twofiles: This script prints out the /etc/passwd and the /etc/hosts filesto stdout
-2-hellofile: This script displays the content of the /etc/passwd file